 There are a lot of vendors out there who have been in the audiometry business for a long time – but there is only a handful who are 100% focused or portability.
 Many have simply taken existing technology and tried to make it smaller, often at the expense of important functionality.
 If I were shopping for a portable audiometer today, I’d look for one that has been purpose-built from the ground up to be portable, while at the same time not sacrificing any advanced capabilities or clinical validation.

 So – Are You Ready to Go Mobile?

 Of course, this is not a comprehensive list.
 I’m leaving it up to you to decide if you need features like speech discrimination testing, embedded questionnaires, bone conduction testing, extended high-frequency testing or even integrations with other systems.
 But as you start narrowing down your list of potential options for a new portable audiometer, these are some of the things that you might find helpful to consider.

-Good luck in your search – and congratulations on your decision to go mobile.
+Good luck in your search and with buying an audiometer– and congratulations on your decision to go mobile.
 We commend your effort to bring important hearing healthcare to more people who need it.